 I must admit though, exploration of wonders that you could previously only see in your head has been among the main selling points for Tolkien's games.
 While I can't deny the sheer mouthwatering potential behind an MMORPG that lets you prance around Middle-earth how you see fit, I'll reserve my judgement until I see anything palpable.

 With no name and no actual developer, it's difficult to say anything, although one thing I can vouch for.
 Making the sort of micro transactions that work in Warframe work in Tolkien's lore will take more than Saruman's magic.
 I'm not sure anything Tolkien-esque can or should be turned into a pay-to-win vs. grind-fest, which most Asian free to play titles are.
-Even though the press release 's wording doesn't leave me confident, I hope the new LOTR doesn't end there.
+Even though the 's wording doesn't leave me confident, I hope the new LOTR doesn't end there.

 Note that Athlon Games is a wholly owned subsidiary of Leyou, just like Digital Extremes, Canadian developer known for that little game Warframe.
 Leyou technically already boasts one successful free to play title, so they'll be looking to add another from J. R. R. Tolkien's lore.